jonnor/projects/invariants-based-testing/README.md

 Both for inputs, and for outputs?

 Can create a Generator using a set of sub-class generators, and picking between them?
-First one-of-each, then random selection
+First one-of-each, then random selection inside each afterwards.

 Errors as a class?
 Like everything else can be subclassified

+Do we need/want to parametrize generators?
+Does that imply some new subclass(es) are created?

-Internal system properties
+## Internal system properties

-Generator-Classifier correspondence.
+### Generator-Classifier correspondence.
 Each value produced by a Generator for class `C` shall be classified as `C` by the classifier

-Classification subsets.
+### Classification subsets.
 If "mysub" is a subset of "my" each value generated of class "mysub" is classified as "my" some but not all, values generated in class "my" is classified as "mysub"

 Example: "positive integer" is a subset of "integer", is a subset of (real) "number"

-Examples
+## Examples

 Multiplication.
 Inputs: A, B. Outputs: M